learn-academy-2019-echo/js-intermediate-assessment-3-Jortega23/js-intermediate.md

 4. What is the difference between a class and an object?

-  Your answer:
+  Your answer: a class decribes and holds an object

-  Researched answer:
+  Researched answer:A class is a template for objects.
+A class defines object properties including a valid range of values, and a default value.
+A class also describes object behavior.

 5. What did you learn during the group project this week?
 Please include any additional feedback you may have.

-  Your answer:
+  Your answer: I learned more about react and got introduced to react native and how to make a mobile application